 With regard to ADA matters, a distinction is to be made between a request for accommodation and a complaint.
-A request for accommodation should be submitted to the assistant superintendent of human resources.
+A request for accommodation should be submitted to the executive director of human resources.
 The parties should cooperate to resolve any issues of accommodation through an interactive process prior to the filing of a formal complaint.
 A complaint is to be filed only in the event there is a complaint of noncompliance after a request for accommodation has been made.

 At the employee's option, attempts will be made to resolve complaints of discrimination informally, expeditiously and at the closest point of administrative responsibility to the alleged offense.
-Informal complaints of discrimination of an employee may be reported to his/her supervisor, the affirmative action officer, or the assistant superintendent of human resources.
+Informal complaints of discrimination of an employee may be reported to his/her supervisor, the Affirmative Action Officer, or the executive director of human resources.
 The supervisor will be responsible for investigation and resolution of informal complaints.
-The supervisor may seek assistance or guidance from the district's affirmative action officer or assistant superintendent of human resources.
+The supervisor may seek assistance or guidance from the district's Affirmative Action Officer or executive director of human resources.
 The supervisor must notify the complainant of his/her right to file a formal complaint under this policy and procedure.
 The notice shall be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI of the Civil Rights Act of 1964.